 Stockholders should specify their voting choice for each matter on the accompanying proxy.
-If no specification is made, such shares will be voted "FOR" the election of the nine director nominees, "FOR" the advisory resolution on executive compensation, for "EVERY YEAR" for the advisory resolution on the frequency of future advisory resolutions on executive compensation, "FOR" the ratification of the appointment of Ernst & Young LLP as our independent public accountant for the year ending December 31, 2023, and "FOR" the approval of amendments to our Certificate of Incorporation eliminating supermajority voting requirements.
+If no specification is made, such shares will be voted "FOR" the election of the nine director nominees, "FOR" the advisory resolution on executive compensation, and "FOR" the ratification of the appointment of Ernst & Young LLP as our independent public accountant for the year ending December 31, 2024.